ConPaaS-team/conpaas/docs/internals.rst

      root@raspberrypi:/# echo "nameserver 8.8.8.8" > /etc/resolv.conf

-   This example uses the Google Public DNS, you may however use any DNS server you prefer.
+   This example uses the Google Public DNS; you may, however, use any DNS server you prefer.

    Check that the Internet works in this new environment::